FACTBOX-If UK PM Boris Johnson is ousted, who could replace him? | Politics

 FACTBOX-If UK PM Boris Johnson is ousted, who could replace him?

-Britain's finance and health ministers resigned in quick succession on Tuesday, in moves that put the future of Prime Minister Boris Johnson in peril after a series of scandals that have damaged his administration.
-Below is a summary of some of those who could be in the frame to replace him should he reign or be ousted: LIZ TRUSS The foreign secretary is the darling of the Conservatives' grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
+British Prime Minister Boris Johnson was clinging to power on Wednesday, gravely wounded by the resignation of ministers who said he was not fit to govern and with a growing number of lawmakers calling for him to go.
+Below is a summary of some of those who could be in the frame to replace him should he resign or be ousted: LIZ TRUSS The foreign secretary is the darling of the ruling Conservative Party's grassroots and has regularly topped polls of party members carried out by the website Conservative Home.

-Britain's finance and health ministers resigned in quick succession on Tuesday, in moves that put the future of Prime Minister Boris Johnson in peril after a series of scandals that have damaged his administration.
+British Prime Minister Boris Johnson was clinging to power on Wednesday, gravely wounded by the resignation of ministers who said he was not fit to govern and with a growing number of lawmakers calling for him to go.

-Below is a summary of some of those who could be in the frame to replace him should he reign or be ousted: LIZ TRUSS
+Below is a summary of some of those who could be in the frame to replace him should he resign or be ousted: LIZ TRUSS

-The foreign secretary is the darling of the Conservatives' grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
+The foreign secretary is the darling of the ruling Conservative Party's grassroots and has regularly topped polls of party members carried out by the website Conservative Home.
 Truss has a carefully cultivated public image and was photographed in a tank last year, evoking a famous 1986 image of Britain's first female prime minister, Margaret Thatcher, who was also captured in such a pose.

 The 46-year-old spent the first two years of Johnson's premiership as international trade secretary, championing Brexit, and last year was appointed as Britain's lead negotiator with the European Union.
 Truss said on Monday Johnson has her "100% backing" and she urged colleagues to support him.